 Then cut the tongue edge using a craft knife so that it can slot into the profile.

-Apply silicone glue to the back of the panel and slot it into the internal (corner) and ceiling profile.
+Apply the for extra reinforcing.
+When nailing make, you’ll want to make sure you have already decided where you will be cutting a hole to place the nails, this avoids exterior damage to any and reduces waste. glue to the back of the panel and slot it into the internal (corner) and profile.
 Continue this process.
-Where each panel joins, you can nail the tongue edge to the wall for extra reinforcing.
+Where each panel joins, you can nail the tongue edge to

 Where panels join on the outer corners, you won’t be using an internal profile.
 You’ll need to cut the panels for outer edges so that they join at 45-degrees.
 You can use mouldings that are designed for door and window openings.
 These then slot easily into the tongue and grooves of the panels.